gurunandan-bhat/fcg/content/guild/members/suhani-singh.md

 twitter = 'https://twitter.com/suhani84'
 +++

-Suhani Singh is a Senior Associate Editor with India Today magazine.
-Apart from covering entertainment and culture beats for print, she reviews films for India Today's digital arm intoday.in and writes a fortnightly column for Mail Today.
+Suhani Singh is a journalist with over two decades of experience.
+Currently, she’s the Deputy Editor with India Today magazine, India’s leading news weekly, where she has been covering the entertainment industry as well reporting on culture and sports beats.